kcarnold/cs344/content/units/03ethics/feedback.md

 - Good questions about clarifying learning objectives.
 I've made some revisions accordingly.
 - Needs to point to *evidence* of achievement; not just watching a lecture.
 (I replaced those with grades for homeworks this time.)
 - Preparation assignments probably aren't strong enough evidence in general.
 Some exceptions were made this round.

-## Grading

-- The mapping of E/M/R/N to numbers is currently the Moodle default, but I may change that.
-In particular, "Meets expectations" grades currently show up as 75%.
-Even if I don't change the mapping, remember that Effort grades will average against Mastery grades (exact balance will be decided at end of semester).
-- I set up Discussion 3 grades incorrectly; extra Effort points for everybody!
-- The Moodle gradebook is better now, but still doesn't have all the details set up.
-If you're keeping up with things, don't worry about bad-looking course grades yet.

 ## Homework 1